DataDog/datadog-operator/docs/install-openshift.md

 ![Deploy the operator in the datadog namespace](assets/datadognamespace.png)

 **Note**: Prior to version 1.0, multiple `InstallModes` were supported in the `ClusterServiceVersion` (see the [OLM operator install doc][3] as a reference).
-Due to the introduction of the conversion webhook in 1.0, only the `AllNamespaces` `InstallMode` [is supported][4] going forward.
+Due to the introduction of the conversion webhook in 1.0, only the `AllNamespaces` `InstallMode` [is supported][4] in versions 1.0 and later.

 ## Deploy the Datadog Agent with the Operator

 After deploying the Datadog Operator, create a `DatadogAgent` resource that triggers a deployment of the Datadog Agent in your OpenShift cluster.
 The Agent is deployed as a `Daemonset`.
-It is recommended to use the Cluster Agent to manage cluster-level monitoring, and this will also be deployed by default.
+Datadog recommends that you use the Cluster Agent to manage cluster-level monitoring, which will automatically be deployed by default.

+**Notes**:
-**Note**: In Datadog Operator versions `1.1.0` and above, the Conversion Webhook is **disabled** by default, and can be enabled with the command argument `--webhookEnabled`.
-In version `1.0.3` of the Datadog Operator, listing the Conversion Webhook is **enabled** by default.
-The conversion allows a smooth transition from the `v1alpha1` (deprecated) `DatadogAgent` CRD to `v2alpha1`.
+- In Datadog Operator versions `1.1.0` and later, the conversion webhook is **disabled** by default.
+To enable the webhook, use the command argument `--webhookEnabled`.
+- In Datadog Operator version `1.0`, listing the conversion webhook is **enabled** by default.
+The conversion allows a smooth transition from the (deprecated) `v1alpha1` `DatadogAgent` CRD to `v2alpha1`.

 1. Create a Kubernetes secret with your API and App keys: